-$^{^{37}}$ The form factors are defined as complex parameters in the options of the FEYNCALC function ComplexConjugate.
-This will be relevant to calculate the DecayWidth.
+&lt;sup>40The form factors are by default defined as complex parameters in the options of the FEYNCALC function ComplexConjugate.
+This is relevant to calculate the DecayWidth (recall note 39).

-$^{^{38}\}mathrm{Here},$ and in what follows, \exp (as in Myexp.F) corresponds to the name of the expression.
+$^{41}$ Here, and in what follows, exp (as in Myexp.F) corresponds to the name of the expression.

-$^{^{39}}$ According to the size of the expression at stake, and in order to render the compilation faster, one or several files named MyAux_exp_i.F (with i corresponding to the index of the file) may be generated; these files are consistently and automatically called by Myexp.F.
+$^{42}$ According to the size of the expression at stake, and in order to render the compilation faster, one or several files named MyAux\exp\i.F (with i corresponding to the index of the file) may be generated; these files are consistently and automatically called by Myexp.F.